Gyroscopic-why/Zephyr/README.md

-## 8.4.4045 - First stable version reaches a minimum of 1500-1600 Elo (Eta13.1, Eta13.2 and V4)!
+## 8.4.4045 - First stable version reaches a minimum of 1500-1600 Elo (Eta13.1, Eta13.2 and V4.1)!
+### Update as of 10.4.2025: don't use these versions, there were a major bug found where the bot would always prefer one color player to win (even if that is the opponent), use Eta13.3, V4.2 or later
 First time the Zephyr engine actually beat some strong opponents (1000-1600 Elo bots from [Chess.com](https://chess.com))

 It still hadn't lost to any of them, however due to the hard communication in using it as of now

 I have only played it a few times against 1000-1600 Elo opponents.

-Worst case scenario - the game ends in a draw, so Zephyr's Elo is probably a bit higher than 1600
+Worst case scenario - the game ends in a draw, so Zephyr's V4.1 Elo is probably than 1400

+## 10.4.2025 - Fixed a few major bugs of previous version, now V4.2 achieved 1600-1700 Elo (Eta13.3, and V4.2)
+Fixed a few major bugs in previous version, now the engine is more stable, strong, and identifies checkmates way better

+It almost destroyed the 1500 Elo bots on [Chess.com](https://chess.com)), and ranked at least 1600-1700 Elo

+Zephyr V4.2 has a big potential to have an even higher rank, if the preparations are done correctly

 # More comming soon :)